Herbalife options attract bearish bets

-NEW YORK Herbalife Ltd (HLF.N) options attracted some bearish bets on Wednesday, a day after a news report that said the U.S. Federal Trade Commission may take disciplinary action against the nutritional products maker, whose distribution model has been the subject of controversy.
+NEW YORK Oct 8 Herbalife Ltd options attracted some bearish bets on Wednesday, a day after a news report that said the U.S. Federal Trade Commission may take disciplinary action against the nutritional products maker, whose distribution model has been the subject of controversy.

 Fox Business Network reported on Tuesday that Herbalife executives told investors that the FTC may move against it, but was unlikely to shut it down.